Marie March

-Marie March is an American restaurateur and politician who is the delegate for the 7th district of the Virginia House of Delegates.
+Marie March is an American restaurateur and politician who is a former delegate for the 7th district of the Virginia House of Delegates.
 March, a Republican, defeated Democratic nominee businessman Derek Kitts in the 2021 Virginia House of Delegates election.

 March attended Donald Trump's rally on January 6, 2021 prior to the attack on the US Capitol.
 She claims to have left before the riot began.

+In June 2023, March lost the Republican renomination for the 2023 Virginia House of Delegates election in a redistricting race to fellow incumbent Wren Williams.